-The following rules will be observed for the Region 6 Central Area Micromouse competition which will take place at the Stanford University Campus during the annual Region 6 Central Area Spring Meeting.
+The following rules will be observed for the Region 6 Central Area Micromouse competition which will take place at the University of California - Davis Campus during the annual Region 6 Central Area Spring Meeting.
 The following rules were adapted from the 1986 Official Rules for North American MicroMouse Contest.